dicerobotics/dev-refs/ref_workspace_conda.md

+I recommend containarized development with Docker instead of using Conda or Miniconda.
+This guide is provided to handle cases where its mandatory to use conda.

 # System Setup with CUDA, cuDNN, VSCode, Miniconda, Pytorch on Ubuntu 22.04
 We assume the system has NVIDIA GPU installed.